inspr/core-legacy/doc/sidecar.md

  - WriteMessage
  - CommitMessage

-All of these three methods are responsible to establish a solid communication between the dApp and the Sidecar, all of this are done through the Unix socket.
+These three methods are responsible to establish a solid communication between the dApp and the Sidecar, and all of this are done through the Unix Socket.

 #### ReadMessage